Thinking About Your Ex All The Time? Here’s Why, And How To Stop.

-But —as we all know — letting go of a relationship is easier said than done.
-It’s close to impossible to turn off your feelings for someone else, even when you know, logically, that the relationship should be over.
+As we all know — letting go of a relationship is easier said than done.
+It’s close to impossible to turn off your feelings for someone else and detach from someone you love, even when you know, logically, that the relationship should be over.
+It’s especially hard when you thought you were getting over your Ex, but then they move on with a new partner, and the feelings flare up all over again.
+Nothing like thinking about your Ex having sex with someone new to rip the slowly healing scab right off again.
+Ouch.

-Many people come to us for therapy or coaching after a breakup or divorce for this exact reason: They need support in figuring out how to move past the past, reclaim their power, and start feeling good again.
+Many people come to us for therapy or coaching after a breakup or divorce for this exact reason: they need support in figuring out how to get their Ex out of their head, reclaim their power, and start feeling good again.
 The most maddening thing is often knowing the relationship is over…and yet they’re still thinking about their Ex.
-Still fantasizing about them, even.
+Still fantasizing about them even.
 They sometimes think about getting back together with their Ex, or whether they should try to rekindle the relationship.
-Sometimes they try… and quickly remember all the very good reasons whey they broke up.
+Sometimes they try… and quickly remember all the very good reasons why they broke up.

 And yet, despite knowing that the relationship is wrong for them (or perhaps even toxic) they still think about their Ex.
 They still care about their Ex.
 They still feel jealous knowing that their Ex has moved on.
 They hurt… and they want it to stop.